abhinav-meh/DTSC_5501_GROUP_ASSIGNMENT/README.md

 ___

 ### This repo is a submission for DTSC 5501 Group Assignment 1.
-To run tests, either:
+To run tests(./tests/), either:

 * Run command: python -m unittest tests/filename.py -v